English in the Philippines

 English in the Philippines was established after the Americans defeated the Spanish in 1898 and acquired this country (and Cuba) as overseas territories.
 Until after the Second World War there was a considerable influence of American English on public language usage in the Philippines, a noticeable exception in the context of other South-East Asian countries.

-With an area of some 300,000 square km and a population of over 85 million The Philippines is a major country of the region, comparable to Malaysia but considerably smaller than Indonesia..
+With an area of some 300,000 square km and a population ofabout 115 m The Philippines is a major country of the region, comparable to Malaysia but considerably smaller than Indonesia.
 Ethnically, the inhabitants of the Philippines are Malays who were Christianised by the Spanish and today over 80% of the population is Roman Catholic.
-The two official languages of The Philippines are Filipino (an Austronesian language, also called Tagalog) and English, although only a tiny percentage speak it natively.
+The two official languages of The Philippines are Filipino (an official form of the Austronesian language Tagalog) and English, although only a small percentage speak it natively.

 The Philippines are named after King Philip II (1527-1598) of Spain.
 The country was discovered by the Portuguese navigator Ferdinand Magellan in 1521 (while in Spanish service).
 Later tension arose between Portugal and Spain and in 1542 Spain re-claimed the islands for themselves, naming them after its then king.